"Magnificent Travels through Nepal & Tibet"

 • Assistance of our staff, adequate equipment for our staff, salaries, food and trekking insurance.

-• 3 meals and warm drinks during trek.
-Private Tourist Bus return.
+• 3 meals on menu choice and warm drinks during trek.

-• Manaslu Conservation Area fee (special permit) & TIMS (Trekking Information Management System) card, Annapurna Conservation Area Project fee etc.
+• Manaslu Conservation Area fee (special permit) & TIMS (Trekking Information Management System) card, Local Government Fee, Annapurna Conservation Area Project fee etc.

 Not Included in the Cost